C-Ritam98/Synthetic-Text-Generation/README.md

-***TSMH.ipynb*** is the implementation of the <a href="https://arxiv.org/pdf/2011.12334.pdf"> paper </a>, "Language Generation via Combinatorial Constraint Satisfaction: A Tree Search Enhanced Monte-Carlo Approach".
+***TSMH.ipynb*** is the implementation of the <a href="https://arxiv.org/pdf/2011.12334.pdf"> paper </a>, "Language Generation via Combinatorial Constraint Satisfaction: A Tree Search Enhanced Monte-Carlo Approach", with some subtle modifications.
+These modifications include introduction of multithreading for faster sentence generation (mcmc methods are pretty slow, as they require time to _burn in_) and modifying the Metropolis-Hastings condition slightly.